yearn/yearn-devdocs/docs/getting-started/products/ylockers/yprisma/overview.md

 - Prisma Vaults (CDPs)
 - Stability Pool
 - Curve / Convex Farming
-- Yearn Farming (coming soon!)
+- Yearn vault farming (coming soon!)

 ## How do I obtain yPRISMA?

-There are many ways to get yPRISMA:
+There are a few ways to get yPRISMA:

-- Claim your PRISMA airdrop directly to yPRISMA
+- Buy yPRISMA from the Curve pool
 - Claim your emissions directly from yPRISMA from https://prismafinance.com and see more info here: https://yprisma.yearn.fi/
 - Mint 1:1 directly from PRISMA tokens
-- Buy yPRISMA from the Curve pool
+- Claim your PRISMA airdrop directly to yPRISMA

 ## Why would I claim my emissions as yPRISMA?
 There are several key reasons to claim your emissions as yPRISMA instead of locking yourself.
-1. When minting yPRISMA, you also get to use Yearn's boost, which is among the highest of all lockers.
+1. When minting yPRISMA, you get to utilize Yearn's boost, which is among the highest of total Prisma accounts.
 1. yPRISMA is minted 1:1 against your max locked claim amount.
 1. yPRISMA is fully transferrable and can be swaped on DEXes like Curve, or staked for benefits in the ecosystem.